 When treating water containing highly suspended solids, primary (screening, flotation and filtration) and some secondary treatments are often used as a pretreatment stage to incorporate ultrafiltration into the process.

 When water recovery is simple, very little processing is often required.
-However, when more in-depth processing is required, industry standard procedures include the use of UF, which means removing the physical solids from the water by passing them through a semipermeable membrane.
+However, when more in-depth processing is required, industry standard procedures include the use of UF membrane technology, which means removing the physical solids from the water by passing them through a semipermeable membrane.
 With ultrafiltration, the solids are primarily captured by the filter and discarded.

 Circulating water can also be used in a variety of industrial applications including water supply to boilers or cooling towers, pH control, cleaning equipment, hard beds and vehicles, fire fighting, rinsing or process water for manufacturing industrial lines, toilet flushing, dust control, construction activities Mix with concrete.